Tarunendra05/Keeper-App/README.md

-Thank you for clarifying.
-If Keeper is a website rather than an app, we can adjust the description accordingly.
-Here's the modified README:

 # Keeper Website

 Keeper Website is a lightweight and intuitive note-taking web application created using React.
 Inspired by the simplicity and functionality of Google Keep, Keeper Website provides users with a convenient platform to jot down notes, create to-do lists, and organize their thoughts effortlessly.